Red-Spectre/Info/Albania and Gay rights.md

 Let us get to it, then.
 # Albania and Gay rights - the easy answer
-Straight up(excuse the pun), how bad was the situation there?
+To begin let us ask, how bad was the situation there?
 Trick question.
 From 1977 the situation was very good.
 Then, Homosexuality was legalised not only for adults but for under-aged couples as well.

 In 1982, a Western initiative called "International Gay Association"(IGA, created a few years prior) launched a report about Gay rights in Eastern Europe.
 In it they proclaimed skepticism about the translation quality of the penal code - Because if it was true, [Albania would have had "the most liberal laws concerning homosexuality in the whole of Europe!"](https://cb65b51b-c150-4b9e-875d-05ed09f9e8c9.filesusr.com/ugd/90d4c0_2b1299dc69874002bc7690877e9d08df.pdf)